Ozzy Osbourne's daughter Aimee escapes Hollywood studio fire - ExBulletin

 Ozzy Osbourne’s daughter Aimee escapes Hollywood studio fire

+Ozzy Osbournes’ daughter Aimee and her producer escaped a Hollywood recording studio fire that killed a man

-LOS ANGELES (AP) Ozzy and Sharon Osbournes’ daughter Aimee was among those who escaped a Hollywood recording studio fire that killed a 26-year-old music producer, Sharon Osbourne said and others who work in space.
+LOS ANGELES — Ozzy and Sharon Osbournes’ daughter, Aimee, was among those who escaped a Hollywood recording studio fire that killed a 26-year-old music producer, Sharon Osbourne and d others who work in space.

-The Aimee Osbourne producer also escaped the fire that broke out late Thursday afternoon at the two-story commercial building.
+The Aimee Osbourne producer also escaped the fire that broke out late Thursday afternoon at the two-story commercial building that houses several studios and music-making spaces.
 It took more than 50 minutes for 78 firefighters to extinguish the flames, Los Angeles Fire Department spokesman Erik Scott said in a statement.

 Sources